Digital States Annual Summit 2026 Banner

 Overview

-The Annual Summit is a unique opportunity to build relationships in a small group setting.
-The Center convenes state CIOs and senior IT officials together with industry technology leaders to explore issues and opportunities facing state IT today.
-The goal of the summit is to create a friendly and engaging environment to build and foster relationships.
+The Center for Digital Government’s annual Digital States Summit is a rare and valuable opportunity to build meaningful peer-to-peer relationships in a collaborative setting.
+The Summit brings together State CIOs and their senior IT leaders along with top industry technology partners to dive into the challenges and opportunities shaping state IT today.
+Our goal is to create a warm, engaging atmosphere where connections continue to grow and thrive.

 A message from our Keynote Speaker